Since late 2010, StumbleUpon has been one of the top sources of social media traffic in the US, even surpassing Faceboook as a referrer.

 In fact, using StumbleUpon to drive traffic to your site can produce some amazing results.
 According to Shell Harris, StumbleUpon basically built her website TopTenz.
 Here are some of her stumble numbers that she shared:

-That’s huge traffic that can create some pretty lucrative income stream.
-The only problem is that traffic isn’t very targeted and your conversion may suck.
+That’s huge traffic, and it can create some pretty lucrative income stream.
+The only problem is that traffic isn’t very targeted, and your conversion rates may suck.

 I don’t know about you, but I’d rather have a modest stream of traffic but high conversion rates rather than high traffic stream and low conversion rates.

 Let’s look at how you can get a high-quality traffic stream from StumbleUpon.

 You won’t be able to use StumbleUpon correctly unless you become a stumbler.
 If this is new to you, to “stumble” simply means to discover web pages by clicking the StumbleUpon button on your browser bar.

 This is what it looks like on Chrome:

 StumbleUpon will deliver articles, images, videos and much more based upon your profile and interests.
 You’ll then get to vote on whether you like those suggestions or not.
 The more you stumble, share and vote, the better the algo gets at predicting what you like.